BLUE MOUNTAIN RHYTHMS

 8. When I feel the pressure to conform, so as to feel accepted by, or less intimidating to others, I tend to flat iron, press, or perm my hair.
 I will at times even rock a weave or a wig but

-that’s not a lasting trend.
-9. I love all natural hairstyles for Black hair…Afros, braids, locks, twists, plaits, etc. They are the ways in which others and I easily manage thick, coarse,
+I love all natural hairstyles for Black hair…Afros, braids, locks, twists, plaits, etc. They are the ways in which others and I easily manage thick, coarse,

 tightly coiled hair.